vodkaflip/RCA_Studio_II/README.md

 This is very similar to the multicart design, apart from the slot selection rotary encoders.
 And it uses a much smaller eprom: 2716 or 2732 - this needs to be set via a jumper.
 A switch (or jumper) can determine whether the console uses $000-$3ff from the cartridge or from the console.
 It allows different kernels to be run from the cart (e.g. Chip-8 games).

 ## Updating Multicart
 If new ROMs become available, the flash memory on the cartridge can be updated to include these.
+Note that the entire image (512k) will probably need to be rewritten to the chip.
 This requires a programmer that supports the 39SF040 flash memory chip, which should be most devices.
 Since the chip is a PLCC32 package, an adapter is probably needed.
 Check the AtariAge forums for news and help if needed.

 ### SLOT STRUCTURE (4096 bytes)
 ```